erropix/ESP32_AnalogWrite/README.md

 analogWriteResolution(LED_BUILTIN, 10000); // set frequency to 10 KHz for LED pin
 ```

-Please note that timer resolution and PWM frequency should be calculated to expected results, read more about [Supported Range of Frequency and Duty Resolution](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/ledc.html#ledc-api-supported-range-frequency-duty-resolution) in the official documentation website.
+Please note that both timer resolution and PWM frequency should be calculated to get the expected results, if frequency is not set correctly, the output PWM signal wont be as expected, read more about [Supported Range of Frequency and Duty Resolution](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/ledc.html#ledc-api-supported-range-frequency-duty-resolution) in the official Espressif documentation website.